imaginereplay/replay/docs/SoloStaking.md

 If any questions arise during the setup process please email [support@imaginereplay.org](mailto:support@imaginereplay.org) or contact us on #validator-support channel on discord.

 **Reward mechanism**:
-To incentivize all validators in operating the subchain, we have established a Staker reward of 10 RPLAY tokens per block.
-Blocks are generated at a 7-second interval, and the Theta protocol computes the rewards for each staker or validator based on their staked RPLAY tokens.
-The greater the amount staked, the higher the rewards earned by the staker.
+To incentivize all validators in the operation of the subchain, we have set the Staker reward of 10 RPLAY tokens per block.
+These blocks are generated every 7 seconds, and the Theta protocol calculates rewards for each staker or validator based on their staked RPLAY tokens.
+The more tokens staked, the higher the rewards for the staker.

+### Before you Proceed:
 We highly encourage going through following documentation before you proceed with main net setup:
 - [Replay Whitepaper](https://assets-cdn.imaginereplay.com/docs/Imagine-Replay-Whitepaper-latest.pdf)
 - [Theta Metachain Whitepaper](https://assets.thetatoken.org/theta-mainnet-4-whitepaper.pdf)
 - [Theta Subchain Testnet Setup](https://github.com/thetatoken/theta-metachain-guide/blob/master/docs/2-testnet/manual-flow/1-setup.md)

+### Overview of Setting up Replay validator:
-This document gives an overview on how to launch a subchain.
-At a high level, it consists of the following steps:
+This document offers an overview of launching a validator to be part of Replay subchain.
+At a high level, the process involves the following steps:
 - **Requirements**: All the hardware requirements and tokens needed to start and stake into a validator.
 - **Set up**: This involves setting up all the binaries that are needed to run main chain node and sub chain node.
 You run this only once.
 You will set up main chain node, main chain eth rpc and sub chain binaries.
 You will also set up a workspace folder with theta metachain guide which runs the scripts from here - [Theta Metachain Guide](https://github.com/thetatoken/theta-metachain-guide)
-- **Run the node in read only mode**: This is a step before proceeding to staking step.
-Once this set up is completed it means you have a node running successfully and the node is connecting to the peers to finalize the blocks.
-Since we did not stake any RPLAY tokens up until now staking rewards won't be seen yet.
-Make sure all four processes are running smoothly, and you are seeing expected output before proceeding to the next step.
+- **Run the node in read only mode**: This phase precedes staking.
+Once this setup is complete, your node is operational, connecting to peers to confirm block finalization.
+Staking rewards won't be visible at this stage, as no RPLAY tokens have been staked yet.
+Ensure all four processes are functioning without issues and that you observe the expected output before moving forward.
-- **Staking to Validator**: In this step RPLAY tokens are staked into the validator and the staker can start earning rewards.
-At this point you will be able to see your validator listed under nodes on sub chain explorer.
-This also means that other stakers can start depositing stakes into your validator.
+- **Staking to Validator**: In this phase, RPLAY tokens are staked within the validator, enabling the staker to start accumulating rewards.
+When completed, your validator should be visible in the list of nodes on the subchain explorer.
+This signals that other stakers can commence depositing their stakes into your validator.

 ## Requirements
 You need to have a machine with following requirements and periodically monitor if all the processes are running as expected.
 These are recommended by Theta team to run a validator as part of Replay sub chain: